-Mirza and Butler's multi-layered practice consists of filmmaking, drawing, installation, photography, performance, publishing and curating.
+Karen Mirza and Brad Butler's multi-layered practice consists of filmmaking, drawing, installation, photography, performance, publishing and curating.
 Their work challenges terms such as participation, collaboration, the social turn and the traditional roles of the artist as producer and the audience as recipient.

 Since 2009, Mirza and Butler have been developing a body of work entitled The Museum of Non Participation.
 The artists have repeatedly found themselves embedded in pivotal moments of change, protest, non-alignment and debate.
 Experiencing such spaces of contestation both directly and through the network of art institutions, Mirza and Butler negotiate these influences in video, photography, text and action.

-In 2004, Mirza and Butler formed no.w.here, an artist-run organization that combines film production with critical dialogue about contemporary image making.
+In 2004, Mirza and Butler formed no.w.here, an artist-lead organization that combines film production with critical dialogue about contemporary image making.
 It supports the production of artist works, runs workshops and critical discussions and actively curated performances, screenings, residencies, publications, events and exhibitions.

 Artist's website: The Museum of Non Participation

+Every morning in Karachi we read the local newspapers.
+This became a pattern.
+The front pages of the International and Local news told us how our day might go.
+In these troubled times news headlines had direct impact on our sense of freedom around the city.
+The distance we were prepared to go from home.
 Most articles were lucid, intelligent, balanced and current, but as the days and opinion cycled past so our interest in these articles waned.
 After all, even a cursory look at a map would raise an eyebrow as to the complexity of Pakistan’s neighbours.
 This is a country where so many [geo-]political points converge that their tides are directly played out in people’s everyday.
 The pace of daily change piled thoughts on top of one another.
 When we put this to a learned friend active in Pakistan he laughed and told us that: To understand Pakistan you must first understand that you cannot rationalise the non-rational.

 Mirza and Butler have collapsed over 35 performances with passerby’s set in India, Pakistan, New York and London into a boxed object.
 This object contains an invitation to interpret the work in response to: the changing site of each exhibition | the perceived thinking behind the work | and the screens, surfaces and props in each performance.
 Each film performance returns to the Modernist concerns within ‘Mirror Film’ by Robert Morris (1969) viewed through postmodern concerns that problematise the location of the performance and the issue of authorship.
 Perceiving both anthropology and art from this direction Mirza and Butler are suggesting new ways of positioning structural film within revisionist anthropology.
 This playfully questions whether the camera and or/ its subject matter is acting as the agent, mediator and/or the performer as articulated within the language of contemporary art.